 National Salary Average: $100,245 per year

 As you can see, there are a huge variety of jobs in the IT sector, even within specializations.
-The IT sector continues to grow and dominate the job market with its high salary average.
+If you are still wondering “Is technology a good career path and is IT worth exploring?”
+The answer is yes, the IT sector continues to grow and dominate the job market with its high salary average.

 It is definitely a career path worth exploring if you love tech and tinkering.
 Decide which IT career path excites you the most, what skills you’d love to learn, and what you would specifically find intriguing to work with on a daily basis.